prefab-cloud/prefab-cloud-docs-web/docs/ruby-sdk/dynamic-log-levels.md

 If the values are in your `.prefab.default.config.yaml` you'll need to restart the server to see new values.
 If you change these values on the server, they will update automatically.
 :::

-Now we are free to adjust our log levels, down to the controller or method level in realtime.
+Now we are free to adjust our log levels, down to the controller or method level in real-time.
 Invaluable for debugging!

-Enjoy!
+### Targeted Log Levels

+You can use [Targeting](/docs/explanations/targeted-log-levels) to change your log levels based on the current user/request/device context using our [rules](/docs/explanations/rules) engine.